Otto von Diederichs: Early life

 With the conclusion of the academic year 1890, Captain Diederichs became director of the Imperial Shipyard at Kiel.
 In January 1892, he was promoted to rear admiral.
-He travelled to the United States in May 1893 to visit several shipyards and the Naval War College at Newport, Rhode Island.
+He traveled to the United States in May 1893 to visit several shipyards and the Naval War College at Newport, Rhode Island.
 In 1895, he was appointed Chief of Staff for Admiral Eduard von Knorr at the German Imperial Naval High Command.
 Knorr was a difficult taskmaster (even Tirpitz had run afoul of him) and after being dismissed by Knorr, Diederichs contemplated retirement.

 His career was saved after Kaiser Wilhelm II recalled Rear Admiral Alfred von Tirpitz from East Asia to Berlin, an action that created a vacancy in 1897 for Diederichs to fill.
-He replaced Tirpitz as commanding officer of the East Asian Cruiser Division, still without a base.
+He replaced Tirpitz on 1 April 1897 as commanding officer of the East Asian Cruiser Division, still without a base.

 East Asia

 The political will to acquire a base in the Far East had existed for some time.
 The new Chancellor Chlodwig von Hohenlohe agreed in principle, despite reservations and a preference for "caution" and diplomatic, rather than, military solutions.
 Purchase or acquisition by other means, however, would fulfill that basic requirement.
 The Jiaozhou Bay concession was achieved.

-German ships now controlled Kiautschou Bay.
+Diederichs landed in the Bay of Kiautschou on 14 November 1897 and occupied the coastal section.
+He was then promoted to vice admiral.
+German ships now controlled Jiaozhou Bay.
 With the initially-tenuous hold on the bay somewhat solidified by December 1897 by the arrival of additional ships of a second cruiser division, Diederichs continually had to deal with multiple small crises involving the movements of Chinese forces with often aggressive intentions.
-The situation changed favourably on 26 January 1898, when the steamer Darmstadt disembarked the 1,200 Marines of 3rd Sea Battalion to garrison the east Asian station.
+The situation changed favorably on 26 January 1898, when the steamer Darmstadt disembarked the 1,200 Marines of 3rd Sea Battalion to garrison the East Asian station.

-The convention of Peking on 6 March 1898 granted a 99-year German concession for Kiautschou Bay.
+The convention of Peking on 6 March 1898 granted a 99-year German concession for Jiaozhou Bay.
 With the appointment of an imperial governor, Diederichs, now promoted to vice admiral, wrote that he "had fulfilled [his] purpose in the navy".

+Following the outbreak of the Spanish–American War in February of 1898, Diederichs led a fleet towards the Philippines in an attempt to seize the islands before American ships under Admiral George Dewey could arrive.
+Following the arrival of the American fleet, however, one of Diederichs' ships sailed into Manila Bay, where it was fired upon by the American cruiser Olympia.
+Dewey requested that the United States send more ships to prevent Germany from seizing the Philippines, and Diederich's fleet eventually withdrew.

-After the summer activities of 1899 in the Philippines, when German interests diverted to the purchase of certain Spanish Pacific islands, Diederichs handed command of the East Asia fleet at Tsingtao on 14 April 1899 to Rear Admiral Prince Heinrich of Prussia.
+On 14 April 1899, Diederichs handed command of the East Asia fleet at Qingdao to Rear Admiral Prince Heinrich of Prussia.